0x70b1a5/lugso/README.md

+---
+title: lugso
+---

-# of the blood of the gods of the thoughts of the blood of the
+_... of the blood of the gods of the thoughts of the blood of the gods of the..._

 Lugso is a language for eldritch cultists.
 Its full name is incapable of being written, since it is infinite - **lugso guSliibso sotso lugso guSliibso sotso lugso guSliibso sotso...** _of the blood of the gods of the thoughts of the blood of the gods of the thoughts..._ - but "lugso" (of the blood) will suffice for our purposes, since it is written almost exclusively _in_ blood.